FRANCOPOCO (Francophone Colonial and Postcolonial) Network

 • Dr Michael Wiedorn (Georgia Institute of Technology)

 Michael is an expert in Francophone Caribbean literature.
 His forthcoming book, Think Like an Archipelago: Paradox in the Work of Edouard Glissant, is the first monograph in English since 1999 on the Martinican novelist, philosopher, essayist, and cultural critic Edouard Glissant and will appear next year with the State University of New York Press.
-He is a Visiting Scholar in the Department of Modern Languages at the University of Birmingham in autumn 2016.
+He was a Visiting Scholar in the Department of Modern Languages at the University of Birmingham in autumn 2016.

 FRANCOPOCO activities